Appayya Dikshita: Works and scholarship

-According to the biography of Sri Vijayendra Bhikshu, a leading Madhva scholar, he composed 104 works in competition with Appayya Dikshita.
+According to the biography of Vijayendra Bikṣu, a leading Madhva scholar, he composed 104 works in competition with Appayya Dīkṣita.
 According to Ramesan this suggests that Appayya himself produced a comparable number of works.
 This oeuvre includes both major treatises and concise compositions, spanning philosophy, theology, and devotion.

-Chaturmata Sara
+Caturmata Sāra

-In his work Chaturmata Sara, Appayya Dikshita sought to organize and compare the doctrines of the four major schools interpreting the Brahma Sutras:
+In his work Caturmata Sāra, Appayya Dikshita sought to organize and compare the doctrines of the four major schools interpreting the Brahma Sūtra: